Do’s and Don’ts

 Now that you know which publications you are interested in working with, and who runs the show at each, it is time to take action!
-While you were busy doing your homework and following writers, bloggers, publishers, and editors, I hope you were also busy TRACKING everything you were doing.
+While you were busy doing your homework and following writers, bloggers, publishers, and editors, I hope you were also busily TRACKING everything you were doing.

-I suggest keeping a log or excel sheet of all of the publications you intend to reach out to, the contact person at each, contact information for the publication and individual responsible for the content, when you emailed them/plan to email them, and when you plan to follow up.
+I suggest keeping a log or excel sheet of all of the publications you intend to reach out to, the contact person at each, contact information for the publication and the individual responsible for the content, when you emailed them/plan to email them, and when you plan to follow up.
 Documenting your research and progress will prevent you from sending duplicate messages, contacting the wrong person, and following up too soon or too late.
 This document will form the structure of your outreach plan and publicity network.

 Do Use Your Manners